 BlackBox Flight Recorder

-• Requires no manual instrumentation — the Scheduler records events automatically
+• No manual instrumentation — the Scheduler records events automatically

 Enabling BlackBox